pydantic/mcp-run-python/README.md

 * `deno` is then run with read-only permissions to the `node_modules` directory to run untrusted code.

 Dependencies must be provided when initializing the server so they can be installed in the first step.

+## File Outputs

+`mcp_run_python` supports outputting files using [embedded resources](https://modelcontextprotocol.io/specification/2025-06-18/server/tools#embedded-resources).
+This can be very useful when having the LLM do complex calculation to create some csv file, or when the code it writes generates binary blobs like images - for example when interacting with matplotlib.

+To preserve backwards compatibility, this is an **opt-in** feature and needs to be enabled.
+Pass `--enable-file-outputs` to your run command to enable this.